nestorSag/streaming-gmm/README.md

 This project forms part of an MSc dissertation at the University of Edinburgh.

 It is based on the results of [[1]](https://arxiv.org/pdf/1706.03267.pdf) and implements stochastic gradient ascent and additional accelerated gradient ascent algorithms for GMMs, which makes it particularly useful for large-scale and streaming mixture models.
+It can work locally using Breeze's ```DenseVector``` as input or with distributed data using Spark's ```Vector```s

 ## Getting Started